MxpleSticks/Bee-Swarm-Smart-Notification/README.md

 ### 5. Set Up the Script
 - Save the provided Python script (e.g., `bee_swarm_notifier.py`) in a folder.
 - Open the script in VSCode for editing or running.
-- Update the Tesseract path in the script if necessary (see the `pytesseract.pytesseract.tesseract_cmd` line).
+- Update the Tesseract path in the script if necessary (line 13).
+- **Adjust OCR Coordinates (if needed)**: On **line 488** in the `detection_loop` method, the script uses `ImageGrab.grab(bbox=(1300, 675, 1820, 1080))` to capture the bottom-right corner of the screen.
+If the game text appears elsewhere (e.g., due to a larger monitor), modify these coordinates to match the area where *Bee Swarm Simulator* displays event and item text.
+You can test coordinates by taking a screenshot and checking pixel values with an image editor.

 ### 6. Run the Application
 - In VSCode, open a terminal (Terminal > New Terminal) and navigate to the folder containing the script: